 Asset allocation is the major contributor to portfolio risk and return.
 Hence it is important to spread the asset across equity, debt, structured products, private equity, real estate and other alternates to build a portfolio that balances both risk and return well.

-Jaideep Hansraj Head Wealth Management and Priority Banking
+Jaideep Hansraj CEO - Wealth Management & Priority Banking

-Rajesh Iyer Head – Investment Advisory Services and Family Office
+Rajesh Iyer Senior Executive Director- Wealth Management & Head - Investment Advisory & Family Office

 Samira Bhargava Head South India – Wealth Management Services